kilogold/confidential-pinata/docs/flows.md

 ### O4.
 Pre-launch VRF wire flow

 Before launch, winner selection MUST use VRF or equivalent publicly verifiable, unpredictable randomness (**A8**).
 Provider, request/reveal lifecycle, state fields, transaction sequence, and fee funding are undecided.
 An asynchronous design may commit a randomness request when striking closes rather than retain the prototype selected-index commitment.
 The flow also depends on whether the program must enforce index-to-attacker mapping on-chain or a publicly reproducible successful-Attack-history scan is sufficient ([arbiter.md](arbiter.md) **O2**).
 No wire flow is invented until those choices are made.

+### Player Registration
+Registration via Solana Attestation Service (SAS) is required before striking any piñata.
+This is the sybil resistance mechanism.
+Register instruction is implementation performs the piñata program related SAS onboarding.
+Alternatively, registration can happen off-chain or out-of-band.
+In such case, Strike instruction would embed attestation verification.